Back to blog

 Living with them has been one of the most profound teachers of my life.

 In a city where windows often stay shut because of the intense heat and humidity, these plants have shown me how even the smallest green presence can transform the feel of a space.
-They regulate humidity, soften harsh light, improve air quality, and create tiny moments of calm in the middle of a hectic day.
+They help regulate humidity, soften harsh light, and create tiny moments of calm in the middle of a hectic day.
 Walking into my home after a long day and being greeted by their quiet presence has become one of my favourite parts of living here.

 More than that, this experiment has allowed me to bring the farm-to-table concept into a tiny urban home — something that is usually considered possible only with large land.
-These edible and usable plant companions now quietly support my well-being in the most practical ways.
+These edible and usable plant companions now quietly support my daily well-being in the most practical ways.

 This journey has deepened my understanding of biophilic design in the most real, lived way possible.
 It has taught me that even in the tightest urban constraints, we can create environments that feel nurturing, breathable, and emotionally grounding — if we're willing to pay attention and experiment.